 If you are a Certified Internal Auditor® (CIA®), the CPE reporting that you complete for the CIA program satisfies the CPE reporting requirements for the CGAP.
 CPE reporting for the CGAP requires that 25% of the hours earned must be in the specialty area of expertise.

 Need to earn CPE for your CGAP certification?
-View a listing of The IIA’s Recognized CPE Providers and learn more about this new program or check out these other global CPE opportunities.
+View the Registry of CPE Providers and learn more about this program or check out these other global CPE opportunities.